 Approximately 297 Emergency Telephones blanket the WSU campus.
-176 of these Blue Light emergency phones are located at outdoor locations across campus.
-121 emergency phones are indoor emergency phones with one located inside every elevator of every campus building.
-All of these phones are easy to operate and may be used as either a direct line to the WSUPD Dispatch Center or to make free calls to on-campus telephone numbers.
-To operate these phones in an emergency, simply push the red “emergency” button of the front of the phone panel.
-There is no need to dial a phone number as the emergency phone will make a direct connection to the WSUPD Dispatch Center automatically and the call will be received as an incoming emergency services request.
+More than175 of these Blue Light emergency phones are located at outdoor locations, and 121 are located inside elevators in every campus building.
+These phones are easy to operate and may be used as either a direct line to the WSUPD Dispatch Center or to make free calls to on-campus numbers.
+To operate these phones in an emergency, simply push the red "emergency" button of the front of the phone panel.
+There is no need to dial a phone number, as the emergency phone will make a direct connection to the WSUPD Dispatch Center automatically and the call will be received as an incoming emergency services request.

-Many students, staff and faculty carry their own personal cell phone.
-This can be a valuable asset in reporting any type of emergency or routine service request anywhere on campus or in the surrounding area.
-We urge all members of the campus community to pre-program the WSUPD Emergency number (313-577-2222) into their own cellular phone.
+Many students, staff and faculty carry personal cellphones.
+This can be a valuable asset in reporting emergencies or routine service requests anywhere on campus or in the surrounding area.
+We urge all members of the campus community to program the WSUPD emergency number (313-577-2222) into their cellphone.

-We also recommend that you make it a habit to always carry your cell phone on your person at all times.
-Your cell phone can be invaluable in quickly obtaining emergency services.
-However, your cell phone is useless if you leave it in your car, in a back pack or book bag that you do not have with you, or left in a coat pocket left hanging back in your office or over a chair in your classroom.
+We also recommend that you make it a habit to carry your cellphone on your person at all times.
+Your phone can be invaluable in quickly obtaining emergency services.
+However, it is useless if you leave it in your car, in a backpack or book bag that you do not have with you, or in a coat left in your office or classroom.

-Also, if your personal cell phone number begins with an area code other than “313”, you must enter the “313” area code as a prefix to “577-2222” in your cell phone directory or speed dial.
-Otherwise you may receive an automated response telling you to reenter the correct area code prefix before your (emergency) call can be completed.
+Note: If your personal cellphone number begins with an area code other than "313", you must enter the "313" area code as a prefix to "577-2222" in your directory or speed dial.
+Otherwise, you may receive an automated response telling you to re-enter the correct area code before your (emergency) call can be completed.

 Campus Accessibility and Security

-The Wayne State University campus is literally its own city within the city of Detroit.
-Our campus has its own streets, buildings, businesses, growing residential areas and its own unique population.
-Over 41,000 students, staff and faculty populate the “city” of Wayne State University within the city of Detroit.
+The Wayne State University campus is like its own city within Detroit, with its own streets, buildings, businesses, growing residential areas and unique population.
+Over 41,000 students, staff and faculty populate the "city" of Wayne State University.

 While Wayne State University is a public institution, its campus buildings are not open to the general public.
-The WSU campus, its buildings and facilities are reserved for the exclusive use of WSU students, staff, faculty and guests.
+The campus, its buildings and facilities are reserved for the exclusive use of WSU students, staff, faculty and guests.
 Most campus buildings are open to the campus community during normal business hours, Monday through Friday, 8 a.m. to 5 p.m.
-Classroom buildings may be open until as late as 10:00 p.m.
+Classroom buildings may be open until as late as 10 p.m.
 On weekends and holidays, buildings may be open for a limited number of hours.
-University Residence Halls are open for residents and guests only.
-Entry to these locations is via a coded OneCard provided to residents only.
+Residence halls and apartment buildings are open for residents and guests only.
+Entry to these locations is via a coded OneCard provided to residents.

 Wayne State University maintains a strong commitment to the safety and security of its campus and its community members.
 The campus is designed to promote safety and reduce criminal opportunity.

 The responsibility for a safe campus also extends to the members of our campus community.
-Whenever you observe any strange or suspicious persons or circumstances, you are asked to contact the University police immediately.
+Whenever you observe any strange or suspicious persons or circumstances, you are asked to contact the WSUPD immediately.

 Every effort is made to ensure that campus grounds, buildings and facilities are well maintained and safe.
-By maintaining adequate exterior lighting in parking lots and walkways, the University strives to enhance the safety of its campus.
+By maintaining adequate exterior lighting in parking lots and walkways, the university strives to enhance campus safety.

-Wayne State University police officers and cadets conduct regular active patrols of our campus looking for safety deficiencies such as open doors and windows, defective door locks and inadequate lighting.
-Members of the campus community are actively encouraged to report any deficiencies they observe, directly to the WSU Police Department at 313-577-6057.
+Wayne State University police officers and cadets conduct regular active patrols of campus, looking for safety deficiencies such as open doors and windows, defective door locks, and inadequate lighting.
+Members of the campus community are actively encouraged to report any deficiencies they observe directly to the WSU Police Department at 313-577-6057.

 Campus Crime Reporting

-The Crime Awareness and Campus Security Act of 1990, now known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistic Act, or Clery Act, provides students and their families, as higher education consumers, with the information they need to make informed decisions.
+The Crime Awareness and Campus Security Act of 1990, now known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistic Act, or Clery Act, provides students and their families with the information they need to make informed decisions.

 The Clery Act requires institutions to disclose three general categories of crime statistics: